Tarok Kolache

 Tarok Kolache was a small settlement in Kandahar province, Afghanistan.

 On October 6, 2010, Lieutenant Colonel David Flynn, commander of the Combined Joint Task Force 1-320th gave the order to drop 49,200 lb of rockets and aerial bombs on the village which resulted in leveling the village completely.
+Col. Flynn stated that Tarok Kolache was one of three southern Afghanistan villages that the Taliban were using as bomb-making factories.